AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-09-immutable-component-input-from-observable.markdown

 using **Http** and suddenly it was a few hours later with my application bleeding red undefined error messages all over my Chrome console.

+Looking for a solution proved less easy than expected with some sources suggesting using ***ngIf**.
+Whilst it does make the immediate problem go away, overuse may cause some issues, from confusing assistive technologies to creating problems with CSS animation.
+Remember that this directive completely removes elements from the DOM and do not simply hide them.
+No, we should try to solve this by using the other shiny tools that Angular2 gives us.
+Removing DOM elements to solve a binding problem in our JavaScript should indicate that our bindings are not very robust.

-So come with me, oh intrepid Angular2 adventurer, let us discover together how to consume an **Observable** in a child component without using ***ngIf** whilst still retaining an immutable object as a component input.
+So come with me, oh intrepid Angular2 adventurer, let us discover together how to consume an **Observable** in a child component without using ***ngIf** whilst still retaining an immutable object as component input.

 **Simple binding eh?
 What gives?**